Ground in needs of flight attendants

 This project began with a design workshop for Lufthansa, which identified various problems with flight attendants' working routines.
 The project aimed to develop a new working system for flight attendants to improve their performance.

-Optimizing flight attendants’ workflow presents a business opportunity to systemize their internal operations and seamlessly adapt them to flights of varying distances.
+Optimizing flight attendants’ workflow presents a business opportunity to systemise their internal operations and seamlessly adapt them to flights of varying distances.
 This advancement would set a new benchmark in the airline industry.

 We gained valuable insights into flight attendants’ work situations by analyzing each step and detail of their tasks.
 This deeper understanding allowed us to explore their behaviors across different scenarios, helping us identify key patterns and challenges.